 Pitbull Basset Hound Mix fun facts

-- The Basset Hound used to be a hunter, whereas the Pitbull was a fighter.
-Despite that, both breeds form highly affectionate bonds with human children.
+- Both Basset Hound and Pitbull breeds form highly affectionate bonds with human children.
 The Pit Bull Basset Hound Mix is likely to inherit this gentle demeanor.

 - Pitbulls are banned in several countries due to their reputation.
 Even countries where Pitbulls are legal have special legislations for their ownership.
 A Pitbull Mix with Basset Hound may be subject to similar laws.

 - Basset Hounds are heavier than any other canine breed their size.
 This heft is due to their dense and solid bones.